ssambender/mini-robinhood/README.md

   <b>Drag the logo/image above to bookmarks bar.
 Click on the bookmark while on Mini site to run.</b>
   <br>On mobile, a <a href="https://sambender.net">shortcut</a> will have to be used to run JS on the page.
   <br><br>
 <i>Note: The intent of this project is not to circumvent any paywall or completely bypass any subscription, and should not be used as such.
 I already have a NYT subscribscription, though while using incognito browsers the log in doesn't save and requires a new sign in each time, this project aims to make my life a bit easier by addressing the lack of autofill issue with the NYT on incognito.
-Only those who have paid or are allowed access should/can use this client, no exceptions.</i>
+Only those who have paid or are allowed access should/can use this client, no exceptions, and will otherwise be in violation of this softwares license.</i>

 </p>